-Summer is prime travel time.
 Whether you're in the midst of planning a road trip or looking at a map for the first time to decide where to go, you can count on finding plenty of free or cheap attractions across the country.
-Cheapism.com took an in-depth look at tourist destinations and found one site in every state that's sure to delight travelers on a budget.
+We've taken an in-depth look at tourist destinations and found one site in every state that's sure to delight travelers on a budget.

 Dog-sled teams are a symbol of the region and an important part of the area's history, and still used in Alaska.
 You can learn about the sled dogs at the Denali Kennels during the summer or winter.
 The kennels are located within the Denali National Park, which charges a $10 entrance fee for visitors 16 and older.

 Mesa Verde National Park in Montezuma County is a must-see if you're in southwest Colorado.
-Entrance to the park costs $15 a vehicle from late May to early September ($10 otherwise) and is valid for seven days; guided tours for the Cliff Palace, Balcony House, and Long House cost $4 a person.
+Entrance to the park costs $20 a vehicle from May through September ($15 otherwise) and is valid for seven days; guided tours for the Cliff Palace, Balcony House, and Long House cost $5 a person.
 This extra fee gives you access to the largest archeological preserve in the country, with structures that are at least 700 years old.
-The park website recommends several one-day itineraries as well as options for visitors with more time.

 The Gillette Castle State Park in East Haddam boasts a 24-room mansion that looks like a medieval castle.
 Completed in 1919, the state of Connecticut bought the grounds and castle from the estate of William Hooker Gillette (a distinguished thespian of the time) in 1943.
 The site is fun, interesting, and enjoyable for all ages, according to TripAdvisor reviews.
 Parking and entrance to the park are free, but there's a $6 fee for ages 13 and up and $2 for ages 6 to 12 to enter the castle.

 The Hagley Museum and Library in Wilmington has something for everyone.
-History buffs can learn about the evolution of the DuPont Company while nature lovers will enjoy a tour of the estate.
-(The house is currently closed for restoration.)
-Entrance for children aged 6 to 14 is $5, adults pay $14, and students and seniors pay $10.
+History buffs can learn about the evolution of the DuPont Co. while nature lovers will enjoy a tour of the estate.
+Entrance for children aged 6 to 14 is $6, adults pay $15, and students and seniors pay $11.

 One of Savannah's biggest attractions -- a stroll through the city's downtown historic district -- costs absolutely nothing.
 With cobblestone streets, beautiful churches, and many places to stop and grab a beer or coffee, this is a lovely way to spend an afternoon.
 If strolling isn't your thing, hop aboard downtown's free shuttle, which will ferry you around the historic district.

 Lying on the beach, hiking, and snorkeling are all favorite pastimes in Hawaii, and none cost much.
-Visitors to the Big Island should stop by the National Volcano Park for a chance to get up close to an active volcano.
-Enter with a vehicle for $10 (good for seven days) and drive to the lookout points.
+Visitors to the Big Island should stop by Hawaii Volcanoes National Park for a chance to get up close to an active volcano.
+Enter with a vehicle for $25 (good for seven days) and drive to the lookout points.
 There also are hikes for any fitness level or desired duration.

-Near Boise, the Peregrine Fund's World Center for Birds of Prey is an 850-acre site with breeding facilities, offices, a research library, and educational centers.
+Near Boise, the Peregrine Fund's center is an 850-acre site with breeding facilities, offices, a research library, and educational facilities.
 Visitors enjoy getting a close look at, and learning about, birds of prey from around the world.
-Entrance is $5 to $7 a person.
+Entrance is $5 to $10 a person.

 The Lincoln Park Zoo in northern Chicago is free.
-Recently, two lionesses and two red pandas moved in, and two babies -- a snow monkey and a gorilla -- were born.
+Recently, a new polar bear named Talini moved in, and a white-bearded De Brazza’s monkey named Myles arrived from Cape May County Zoo in New Jersey, where he was born.
 Parking at the zoo can be costly, but four city buses stop near or at the entrance and the Brown or Purple rapid transit lines can drop you off at Armitage station, about one mile away.

-Racing enthusiasts shouldn't miss their chance to visit the Indianapolis Motor Speedway, home of the Indianapolis 500 and the Auto Racing Hall of Fame.
-Admission is inexpensive -- $5 to $8 (youth and adult prices, respectively) -- although a gate fee of $5 to $50, depending on the race, is added on race days.
-Tour the facility on non-race days, when a narrated lap around the track aboard a bus costs $5 to $8.
+Racing enthusiasts shouldn't miss their chance to visit the home of the Indianapolis 500 and the Auto Racing Hall of Fame.
+Admission is inexpensive -- $5 to $10 (youth and adult prices, respectively) -- although a gate fee of $10 to $40, depending on the race, is added on race days.
+Tour the facility on non-race days, when a narrated lap around the track aboard a bus costs $12 to $30.